 We should point out that the above extendibility property is part of the following wider problem where $(\bH ,F)$ is a reductive group defined over a finite field and $F$ is its associated Frobenius endomorphism.

-(P) {\it Let $\bS$ be an $F$-stable torus of $\bG$.
+(P) {\it Let $\bS$ be an $F$-stable torus of $\bH$.
 Does every $\psi\in\Irr(\Cent_{\bH}(\bS)^F)$ extend to its stabilizer in $\NNN_{\bH}(\bS)^F$ ?}

-This was solved in the affirmative in the case where $\bS$ is a Sylow $\phi$-torus ($\phi$ any cyclotomic polynomial), see \cite{S09,S10a,S10b}.
-Lusztig's theorem on the case where $\bS$ is split and $\psi$ is cuspidal was essential to turn Deligne-Lusztig theory into a parametrization of $\Irr(\bH^F)$ when $\bH$ has connected center \cite{L}.
+This was answered in the affirmative in the case where $\bS$ is a Sylow $d$-torus ($d\geq 1$) in the sense of \cite[25.6]{MT}, see \cite{S09,S10a,S10b}.
+Lusztig's theorem on the case where $\bS$ is split and $\psi$ is cuspidal was important in \cite{L} to turn Deligne--Lusztig theory into a parametrization of $\Irr(\bH^F)$ when $\bH$ has connected center.
 It seems that even partial answers to (P) have quite interesting applications (see also \cite[\S 15]{Cedric}, \cite[2.9]{Ma14}).

 Let for now $\cusp(N)$ be the set of characters of $N$ whose restriction to $L$ is a sum of cuspidal characters.
-Theorem B then can be seen as the starting point of a specific parametrization of $\cusp(N)$ bearing similarities with the parametrizations of characters of normalizers of Sylow $\phi$-tori given in the author's work just mentioned but with a special emphasis on outer automorphism actions.
+Theorem B then can be seen as the starting point of a specific parametrization of $\cusp(N)$ bearing similarities with the parametrizations of characters of normalizers of Sylow $d$-tori given in the author's work just mentioned but with a special emphasis on outer automorphism actions.

-Through preparations recalled at the start of the paper and similar to a method developed in \cite{MS16} where $\bL$ was a torus, our main goal Theorem A reduces to a weak analogue of it for $\cusp(N)$.
+Through preparations gathered at the start of the paper and similar to a method developed in \cite{MS16} where $\bL$ was a torus, our main goal Theorem A reduces to a weak analogue of it for $\cusp(N)$.
 This is Theorem~\ref{thm_loc*}.
 It is checked through a strategy prescribed by Clifford theory.
 In particular this entails a quite detailed analysis of the relative Weyl groups and their various embeddings related to $\wG$ and $E$.